-The practice had made reasonable adjustments, including a hearing induction loop and magnifying glass for patients with additional needs.
+The practice had made reasonable adjustments, including a hearing induction loop, information in alternative formats and a ground floor surgery for patients with additional needs.
 Staff had carried out a disability access audit and had formulated an action plan to continually improve access for patients.